Introduction to midPoint Query Language

 You can also perform inverse queries using referencedBy filter to search for object by properties of it’s referencer (e.g. search roles by properties of its members).

-Reference matches filter
+matches filter in references

 Reference itself is structured value, which contains target oid, target type and relationship type.